 - Need to develop stronger cooperation between course providers and potential employers

-- Generates promotional material and organises information events
+- Generated promotional material and organised career events locally and nationally

-- Develops and rolls out module templates for non Western European languages in translation
+- Developed and rolled out module templates for non-Western European languages in translation

-- Increases synergy between the education sector and employers
+- Increased synergy between the education sector and employers

 Activities and events

 Activities supported by NNT in the recent past include: